AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 you exactly what is wrong, but if you don't take the time to understand what the error message means, you will have trouble fixing the error.
-Error messages often refer to R terms (e.g.. "argument", "directory") so if you need a refresher on what some terms mean, we recommend running through the [`intro_to_R` module](https://alexslemonade.github.io/training-modules/intro-to-R-tidyverse/01-intro_to_r.nb.html) or going through Hadley Wickham's [R for Data Science](https://r4ds.had.co.nz/)
+Error messages often refer to R terms (e.g.. "argument", "directory") so if you need a refresher on what some terms mean, we recommend running through the [`intro-to-R` notebook](https://alexslemonade.github.io/training-modules/intro-to-R-tidyverse/01-intro_to_r.nb.html) or going through Hadley Wickham's [R for Data Science](https://r4ds.had.co.nz/)

 Secondly, realize that just because you don't receive an error message, doesn't